nextflow-io/nf-validation/docs/nf-validation/immutable_map.md

 # ImmutableMap

+By default the meta (a map for meta values specified in the schema) is an [`ImmutableMap`](docs/immutablemap.md) to make sure no unexpected values are overwritten, which can cause trouble because of the asynchronous flow of Nextflow.
+The output map can also be a normal `LinkedHashMap` when the option `immutable_meta` is set to `false`.

 `nextflow.validation.ImmutableMap` is an extension of the `java.util.LinkedHashMap` class.
 It inherits all the methods from it's parent class, but changes and adds some methods.
 Below is a list of all changes done.

 ## New methods